seud0nym/tch-gui-unhide/utilities/README.md

 ```
 If you enable DumaOS *after* running the `tch-gui-unhide` script, you will need to re-run `tch-gui-unhide` to enable the button to access DumaOS.
 Similarly, if you disable DumaOS, you will need to re-run `tch-gui-unhide` to remove the button.

-## intercept-dns
+## hijack-dns

-Configures DNS interception:
+Configures DNS hijacking:

  - Hijacks DNS requests to ensure that they are handled by the device, or by a specified DNS Server
  - Rejects DNS-over-TLS (DoT) requests over IPv4 and IPv6
  - Rejects DNS-over-HTTPS (DoH) to known HTTPS DNS Servers over IPv4 and IPv6
  - Configures a scheduled weekly cron job to maintain IP Sets of known HTTPS DNS Servers
 ```
-Usage: ./intercept-dns [options]
+Usage: ./hijack-dns [options]

 Options:
- -4 y|n       Enables IPv4 DNS interception.
+ -4 y|n       Enables IPv4 DNS hijacking.
 Defaults to y if not specified.
- -6 y|n       Enables IPv6 DNS interception.
+ -6 y|n       Enables IPv6 DNS hijacking.
 Defaults to y if not specified.
  -d <ip_addr> The IPaddress of the local DNS Server to which DNS queries
                 will be redirected.
 You can specify this option twice: once for an IPv4 address and a second time for an IPv6 address.
                 If either is not specified, it defaults to the router.
  -x <ip_addr> Exclude the specified IPv4 or IPv6 address from being
-                intercepted.
+                hijacked.
 You may specify this option multiple times to exclude multiple IP addresses.
 The local DNS Server specified with -d is automatically excluded and does not need to be re-specified with -x.
- -r           Disables DNS interception.
+ -r           Disables DNS hijacking.
 Specify twice to remove configuration
                 and three times to remove support files.
 Removing the configuration and support files is NOT recommended.
 They will also be recreated automatically by tch-gui-unhide.
- --status     Shows and verifies DNS interception status --fix        Only applicable with --status.
+ --status     Shows and verifies DNS hijacking status --fix        Only applicable with --status.
 Attempts to correct errors.
  -U           Download the latest version of the script and supporting files
                 from GitHub
 ```

-_NOTE_: **tch-gui-unhide releases starting with 2021.08.18 allow you to enable and configure DNS interception through a tab on the Firewall, and releases starting with 2022.01.01 support DNS interception on IPv6 using a transparent proxy.**
+_NOTE_: **tch-gui-unhide releases starting with 2021.08.18 allow you to enable and configure DNS hijacking through a tab on the Firewall, and releases starting with 2022.01.01 support DNS hijacking on IPv6 using a transparent proxy.**

+## intercept-dns

+*The intercept-dns script has been renamed to [hijack-dns](#hijack-dns) to avoid confusion with the intercept daemon.*

 ## mtd-backup
 Backs up the MTD partitions to an attached USB device or SSHFS attached filesystem.
 Only unchanged partitions are backed up after the first execution.